 - Initial attendance

 - Students returning from a leave of absence who had their previous “continued attendance” SEVIS record re-activated

-International Student Immigration check-in is a two-step process:
+International Student Immigration check-in process:

 - New International Student Orientation